 Lara Pizzorno is the author of “Your Bones: How You Can Prevent Osteoporosis and Have Strong Bones for Life – Naturally” and a member of the American Medical Writers Association with 29 years of experience specializing in bone health.

-Recently we asked Lara if she would help provide a series of short, ongoing videos to help you (our customers and readers) stay up to date on the latest facts and science related to bone health and overcoming osteoporosis naturally.
+Recently we asked Lara if she would help provide a series of short, ongoing videos to help you (our customers and readers) stay up to date on the latest facts and science related to bone health.

 Hello, my name’s Lara Pizzorno.
 I’m the author of “Your Bones” and I’d like to share with you some information that I will help you to have healthier bones.
 In this video I’d like to talk with you about Vitamin K1 and specifically on its anti-inflammatory actions which help prevent not only osteoporosis but Type II diabetes and obesity as well.